-Northland Power Inc. on behalf of Northland Power Solar North Burgess L.P. (hereinafter referred to as "Northland") is proposing to develop a 10-megawatt (MW) solar photovoltaic project titled North Burgess Solar Project (hereinafter referred to as the "Project").
-The Project is located on Narrows Lock Road near the intersection with Scotch Line, within the Township of Tay Valley, within Lanark County.
+Northland Power Solar Project Burk's Falls West L.P. (hereinafter referred to as "Northland") is proposing to develop a 10-megawatt (MW) (AC) solar photovoltaic project titled Burk's Falls West Solar Project (hereinafter referred to as the "Project").
+The Project will be located on approximately 40 hectares (ha) of land, located south of Highway 520 at the border of Armour and Ryerson Townships, in the single tier municipality of Armour Township.

 The proposed Project will use solar photovoltaic technology to generate electricity.
-The solar modules will be mounted on fixed steel supports and arranged in the form of 7 arrays, each of 1.6 MW.
+The solar modules will be mounted on fixed steel supports and arranged in the form of 7 arrays, each of 1.6 MW (DC).
 Electricity generated by solar photovoltaic modules from each array will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 44 kV in order to connect to the nearby distribution line.
-The interconnection point will be on Narrows Lock Road, east of the Project location.
-The Project will connect to a distribution line that Hydro One will extend approximately 30 m from its current location.
+The interconnection point will be on the existing distribution line along the western boundary of the Project location.

 Construction of the Project will commence once the REA has been obtained and a power purchase agreement is finalized with the Ontario Power Authority.
-The construction period is estimated to be approximately six months in duration, with Project commissioning anticipated in the spring of 2013.
-It is anticipated that the Project will be operational for at least the duration of the 20 year power purchase agreement with the Ontario Power Authority, after which it may be decommissioned if no arrangement for further use is determined.
+The construction period is estimated to be approximately six months in duration, with Project commissioning anticipated near the end of 2012.
+It is anticipated that the Project will be operational for at least the duration of the 20-yr power purchase agreement with the Ontario Power Authority, after which it may be decommissioned if no arrangement for further use is determined.